-If it's not summertime (and late on summer afternoons) the wind off the Bay can be biting when you're waiting on the pier, yet another reason to always have a sweater or a windbreaker.
+On all but the warmest days (and even in late summer afternoons) the wind off the Bay can be chilly when you're waiting on the pier, yet another reason to always have a sweater or a windbreaker.

 In the video above you'll see the Golden Gate Ferry come in, then the Blue and Gold Ferry moored on the right side of the pier.

 Google Map Instructions: Use the "+" and "-" buttons to zoom in and out, grab and pull to scroll the map, and click on the photo in the lower left to see the satellite view.